Lokeshranjan8/stdlib-showcase/README.md

-Analyzed Heart Disease dataset using stdlib math functions.
+Analyzed Heart Disease dataset using stdlib functions.
 I used the normal probability density function(`normalPDF`) to visualize age distribution, `normalCDF` to measure cholesterol risk across clinical thresholds, and `z-test` to validate whether the dataset mean cholesterol is significantly higher than the healthy standard of 200 mg/dl, `ttest2` to compare cholesterol between disease and healthy patients and `pcorrtest` to check whether age and cholesterol are related.

 ## Age Distribution